espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Shake it Off.md

 # Shake it Off
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You concentrate on your rage, overcoming fear and fighting back sickness.
-Reduce your [[Frightened]] condition value by 1, and attempt a Fortitude save to recover from the [[Sickened 1|Sickened]] condition as if you had spent an action retching; you reduce your sickened condition value by 1 on a failure (but not on a critical failure), by 2 on a success, or by 3 on a critical success.
+Reduce your [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened]] condition value by 1, and attempt a Fortitude save to recover from the [[Sickened 1|Sickened]] condition as if you had spent an action retching; you reduce your sickened condition value by 1 on a failure (but not on a critical failure), by 2 on a success, or by 3 on a critical success.